Allegheny College: Students

 Allegheny students in 2008 come from 33 states and 25 other countries.
 Allegheny had a "diversity index" of .15 on a scale of .99=extremely diverse to .01=not diverse.

 Students participate in volunteer activities: in the fall semester of 2011, the student body contributed 25,000 hours of volunteer service to the community.
 Some Allegheny students volunteered to help restore businesses in hurricane-ravished New Orleans.
 Residence halls and classrooms are closed during summers.
 An Allegheny Student Government has an active role in formulating college policy, curriculum choices, personal conduct, promoting cultural programs, and making decisions about the school's calendar.

 Information about students is generally kept private in keeping with the 1974 "Family Educational Rights and Privacy Act" which prohibits colleges from releasing information about their students without student permission.
 Accordingly, parents can not learn about their son's or daughter's grades unless a waiver is signed permitting release of such information.
 The privacy policy can sometimes lead to problems, particularly when students have mental health problems but the school is prevented legally from contacting parents.
 In 2002, one Allegheny student committed suicide, and his parents sued the school; a jury in 2006 found that the school was not liable or negligent.
 This case helped focus national attention on the competing issues of student privacy and parental rights.

-Campus security includes 24-hour foot and vehicle patrols, late night escort service, lighted pathways and sidewalks, controlled residence hall access, and 24-hour emergency telephones.
-Health service is offered.
-Despite proximity to the snowbelt, snow rarely shuts down the town of Meadville or the college.

-Official college policy is to discourage underage (less than 21 years) drinking, although there have been incidents of violations at off-campus parties.
+Official college policy is to discourage underage drinking, although there have been incidents of violations at off-campus parties.
 Incoming students are required to take an online course about the dangers of alcohol abuse.
 The school punishes transgressions with disciplinary action.